 * estimates based on 3% - 5% physiological compliance

 MDT tests are conducted in accordance with ANSI/ISO/IEC 17025-2005.
 Testing schedules and resource needs are determined during project kickoff meetings with MDT engineers and the customer.
 Services are performed in accordance to standard operating procedures and test protocols specific to the project.
 For feasibility or non standard tests, MDT will develop a method and protocol with the customer's input and will review the final process with the customer prior to initiation of the test.
-The customer will be notified of the final method prior to test start to align expectations before the test is initiated.

 MDT provides custom mock arteries for intravascular devices in a range of sizes.
-Mock arteries are available in either silicone or latex.
+Mock arteries are available in either in silicone or latex.
 Please refer to the table above for device OD size ranges and mock artery quantity accommodations on the SGT testers.